ACGCET/coffee-challenges/README.md

 # copycat-uis
-Simple frontend copycats of popular UI implementations

-Check the issues for challenges
+Simple frontend challenges that you can complete in 10 - 15 mins Check the issues for challenges

 # How I can help you?